 I just want to make sure home buyers and sellers don't fall victim to one of the less-then stellar agents who earn the industry it's reputation, loose their clients thousands of dollars and only leave them with a horror story about their real estate experience.

-All of this is why I started my own real estate brokerage: to help change this reputation by establishing a different model that puts the client's needs first, integrates community involvement and service, and is totally transparent in every facet of how we do business.
+All of this is why I started my own real estate brokerage: to help change this reputation by establishing a different culture and model that puts the client's needs first, integrates community involvement and service, and is totally transparent in every facet of how we do business.
 We also pride ourselves on taking good care of the agents at our firm.
 Agents who join us in our mission to make an impact tend to also be frustrated with the flaws in the traditional way real estate has been done for so long.
 They are on board with our renegade mission of pulling back the curtain and serving our clients in a different and better way.

 the top 4 reasons agents and brokers get a bad rap